 It is more worthwhile to stay in a neighborhood far away as Queens or Flushing instead of Manhattan?
 The ease of being close worth the cost?

 I have a list of cheap-ish hotels at the end of my list of NYC food & sites recommendations : http://traveleater.wordpress.com/nyc-field-notes/ Or check hotels in the neighbourhood called Long Island City - in Queens, on the water with a view of the UN, and one subway stop past Grand Central Station (7 train).
 And it is quiet!
-No horns honking :-) 4 months ago
+No horns honking :-) over 1 year ago

 2 answers236 views